aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/6-handle-tasks.md

   };
 ```

-Here we basically so the same thing we did when we created a new list or a new task.
+Here we basically do the same thing we did when we created a new list or a new task.

-we make sure there is an account connected, set the transaction in progress state, build the transaction payload and then submit the transaction, wait for it and update the task on the UI as completed.
+We make sure there is an account connected, set the transaction in progress state, build the transaction payload, submit the transaction, wait for it and update the task on the UI as completed.

-3. Update the `Checkbox` component to be checked by default is a task has already marked as completed
+3. Update the `Checkbox` component to be checked by default if a task has already marked as completed:

 ```jsx
 ...